 The worst thing that you can do when dealing with an insurance adjuster is to make any admission or showing of fault.
 This includes saying that you are sorry, that you think you were speeding (or doing something else in violation of traffic laws), that you have regrets, that you feel guilty, or anything else that implies that you did something wrong.
 If you admit fault, you can be sure that your settlement offer will be diminished (assuming you have traditional tort insurance).
 An admission of fault can also be used against you at a later date if you pursue litigation.

 Do Not Sign Anything

 Whatever you do, do not sign anything that is given to you by an insurance adjuster without having it thoroughly reviewed by your car accident attorney first.
 One thing that may seem innocuous that your insurance adjuster may ask you to sign is a document allowing them to access your medical records.
 Access to your medical records may seem harmless; however, if your medical records reveal anything about your health that could be used against you – such as that you need contact or glasses to drive (and you were not wearing them at the time of the accident) – you may be in trouble.

 An insurance adjuster may also ask you to sign a release of claims.
 If you sign this, you will be releasing the insurance company from all liability, and will, therefore, lose your right to pursue damages in the future.

-To help you understand more about how insurance adjusters determine damages in a car accident claim and how to deal with the insurance adjuster assigned to your case, schedule a consultation with a car accident attorney.
+To help you understand more about how insurance adjusters determine damages in a car accident claim and how to deal with the insurance adjuster assigned to your case, schedule a consultation with a Greenville car accident lawyer.